Prednisone

 Adults: 40—50 mg/sq.m.
 PO once daily indefinitely.

-for palliative management of chronic lymphocytic leukemia (CLL) in combination with chlorambucil:
+•for palliative management of chronic lymphocytic leukemia (CLL) in

 Oral dosage:=